dlay-io/dlay-core/readme.md

 ## Tasks
 Tasks are a kind of job execution request designated to some worker.

-Every task is stored in an couched database and have the following properties:
+Every task is stored in an couchdb database as a new document and have the following properties:

 |Atribute     |Description                                    |
 |-------------|-----------------------------------------------|